pjanec/dirigent/README.md

 #### Multiple coexisting plans

 Dirigent works with the union of all the applications found in the plans from the plan repository.
 Any of the plans can be selected and manipulated at any time.

 All application that are still running and coming from some previously started plan are adopted by the new plan if their name matches one of the new plan's apps.

+Plans shall be designed and manipulated (started/killed etc.) in a non-conflicting way.
+Easiest way is to avoid using same application Id in multiple plans.

 ### Execution of a launch plan

-The application from the new plan are initially assigned the state 'not launched'.
+The application from the plan are initially assigned the state 'not launched'.

 The launch order of all apps form the plan is determined.
 The result is a sequence of so called launch waves.
 A wave contains applications whose depedencied have been satisfied by the previous launch wave.
 The first wave comprises apps that do not depend on enything else.
 In the next wawe there are apps dependent on the apps from the previous wave.